AFDLab4Dev/DataLiteracyLecture2017/README.md

 **Practical: Option A. Create a DataStory with Highcharts and Carto**
-   + use [Data Story Template](http://data.afd.fr/datastory/Data%20Story%20Template.html) in the github repository
+   + use [Data Story Template](http://data.afd.fr/datastory/Data%20Story%20Template.html) in the github repository It can be about :
+   - health
+   - Education
+   - sociaux economic conditions etc.
+   You can use data sources such as the World Bank indicators, UN OCHA HDX platform, etc.

 ---
 **Pratical: OPtion B. Use world bank API & the DHS application**